 My father and I attempted to get into HAM radio when I was in high school, but I just didn't have the patience or focus.
 So I settled for CB radio.

-I thank my godfather and elmer, Alan Young (K6KLL) for getting me interested in the hobby and giving me my first 2m/440 rig.
+I thank my godfather and elmer, Alan Young (K6KLL), for getting me interested in the hobby and giving me my first 2m/440 rig.
 I was excited about the hobby and immediately bought a used HF rig shortly after getting my technician license, but life got in the way.
-I finally got my General in 2010.
-Am now working towards Extra, but those questions are quite intimidating!
+I finally got my General in 2010 and my Amateur Extra in 2016.

 07/27/2001 - Issued Technician Class License